adrianlabz/iptviewer/README.md

 # IPTViewer

-A Windows desktop IPTV player and playlist manager built with PySide6 and libmpv.
+A Windows and MacOS desktop IPTV player and playlist manager built with PySide6 and libmpv.

 ## Features